pandreetto/cream-docs/Puppet_Conf.rst

 -  ``creamce::job::prefix`` (string): The prefix to be used for the BLAH job id, default "cream\_"

+-  ``blah::shared_directories`` (list): A list of of paths that are shared among batch system head and worker nodes; the empty list is the default value

 The following parameters configure BLAH if BNotifier/BUpdater are
 enabled: